Salmon farming methods and operations

 How will global warming affect our salmon farming industry?

-• Salmon farming requires water temperatures of 8 – 14 degrees Celsius.
-Recently water temperatures in Hobart ranged from 11 to 15 degrees, and there have been large fish losses during heat spikes, most recently in the Tamar River.
+- Salmon farming requires water temperatures of 8 – 14 degrees Celsius.
+Recently water temperatures in Hobart ranged from 11 to 15 degrees, and there have been large fish losses during heat spikes, most recently in the Tamar River and on the East Coast.
 Global warming means that our ocean temperatures are rising quite rapidly, and will continue to rise, which will make current salmon farming marginal at best within a few years.

 How does industrial open-pen salmon farming work?